Momina-13/Cyberbullying-Detector/README.md

 ## 📌 Overview

-Cyberbullying is a growing crisis on platforms like Instagram, Twitter, TikTok, and WhatsApp — affecting millions of users, especially teenagers.
+Cyberbullying is a growing crisis on platforms like Youtube, Reddit and Twitter — affecting millions of users, especially teenagers.
 Manual content moderation is slow, costly, and harmful to human reviewers.
 This project builds an automated pipeline that classifies social media text as **Cyberbullying** or **Normal** using three progressively powerful models: Logistic Regression, LSTM, and fine-tuned BERT.

 ---